How to Track and Boost Amazon Sales Using Google Analytics

 These tools are available (some for free) and can really help you understand your internal Amazon traffic and sales, so use them to your advantage.
 But for maximum effect, you can use Google Analytics with Amazon functionality.

-Using Google Analytics Can Boost Your Amazon Sales
+How Google Analytics Can Boost Your Amazon Sales

 - Identifies the best referral sites and then aggressively pursues them: it's targeted, not just spray and pray methods.

-- Finds keywords and uses those keywords to drive more conversions
+- Finds keywords and uses those keywords to drive more conversions.

 - Optimizes your content with on-site searches that work.
-This will help your customer to get what they are looking for as fast as possible and supports the sale.
+This will help your customer get what they are looking for as fast as possible and supports the sale.

-- Helps you to understand the customer journey so that you can optimize sales.
+- Helps you understand the customer journey so that you can optimize sales.
 It's about tracking their habits and then gently directing them to buy your products.

 - Gives you a look into what your customers are thinking and what their interests are.
 If you know what their interests are, you can give them more of what they want.